mojhan28/Las-Pumas---Wildlife/README.md

 As such, the deliverables are largely focused on donor engagement, digital outreach, and the circulation of educational content.

 ## Deliverables <br>
-4 different projects: <br>
+List of deliverables for 4 different projects: <br>

 **1. Brochure:** <br>
 - A brochure to promote the new Wild Path tour <br>

 **2. Influencers:** <br>
 - A list of nano and micro-influencers we have contacted <br>

 **3. Instagram content creation:** <br>
 - <br>

 **4. Newsletter:** <br>
 - A seasonal newsletter template <br>
 - Newsletter #1 for January-June <br>